 Our gross profit, as a percentage of revenue, is impacted by average selling prices, product costs, geographical mix and seasonality.
-Gross profit generally has improved over the ten quarters presented due to improvements in product costs resulting from economies of scale and improvements in production processes and automation, which have lowered the overall unit production cost over time.
+Gross profit generally has improved over the 11 quarters presented due to improvements in product costs resulting from economies of scale and improvements in production processes and automation, which have lowered the overall unit production cost over time.
 Gross profit has also benefited from our generating sales volumes sufficient to cover personnel and other costs not directly affected by sales volume.

-Gross profit has increased sequentially in seven of the ten quarters presented.
+Gross profit has improved sequentially in ten of the 11 quarters presented.
 Gross profit has fluctuated on a quarterly basis primarily due to shifts in the average selling prices for our products and product costs.
 Gross profits in the third and fourth quarters of 2009 improved sequentially primarily due to the successful introduction of our lower-cost, second generation microinverter which had completely replaced our first-generation product by the end of 2009.
 Gross profits in the third and fourth quarters of 2010 were negatively impacted by costs incurred to expedite the procurement and delivery of certain raw materials and finished goods.
 Gross profit in the first quarter of 2011 increased sequentially due to lower product cost per unit and reduced use of expedited air-freight for finished goods to meet demand due to improvements in delivery scheduling.
-In the second quarter of 2011, gross profit continued to increase primarily due to the lower product cost per unit related to the introduction of our third generation microinverter.
+In the second and third quarters of 2011, gross profit continued to increase primarily due to the lower product cost per unit related to the launch of our third generation microinverter in June 2011.
 We anticipate that gross profit will fluctuate from quarter to quarter as a result of changes in average selling prices, product costs, geographical mix and seasonality.